andrewjpoole/andrewjpoole.github.io/_posts/2023-07-19-async-method-chaining.md

 ```
 So the first job is to inspect the result of the previous job in the chain, we await it, but are pretty sure that its already been awaited and therefore the Result is already available.
 Note this is fine because we are using the full blown `Task`, if it were `ValueTask` we would not be able to await a second time.
 The OneOf library has methods for us to determine if if the Result contains the `T` (`WeatherReport` in this case) or `TFailure` (a `Failure` in this case). `IsT0()` will return true if the object contains the first possiblity in the discriminated union, `IsT1()` will return true for the second item etc.

-If the result contains a `TFailure` from eariler in the chain we _immediately_ return that `Failure` _without_ performing our Task, all of the following `Then's` in the chain do the same.
+If the result contains a `TFailure` from earlier in the chain we _immediately_ return that `Failure` _without_ performing our Task, all of the following `Then's` in the chain do the same.
 This means the first `Failure` returned by a chained task is returned and no more chained tasks are executed.

-Otherwise if the Result was sucessful, which means it contained a `T` (`WeatherReport` in this case) then we should call and await the `Func` `nextJob` passing in the `T` (`Weatherreport` in this case).
+Otherwise if the Result was successful, which means it contained a `T` (`WeatherReport` in this case) then we should call and await the `Func` `nextJob` passing in the `T` (`WeatherReport` in this case).
 This is how the chain is continued.

 ### What if something goes wrong?

 We had a case where we were creating two transactions, one after the other in the chain, but if the first succeeded and the second failed, we needed a way to cancel the first transaction.
-Initally this code was hidden in the second transaction creation method, but a team member pointed out that was counter-intuitive.
+Initially this code was hidden in the second transaction creation method, but a team member pointed out that was counter-intuitive.
 To solve this problem a second overload of the `Then` method is provided which takes a second Func called `onFailure` as an argument.
-We inspect the Result of `nextJob` in the same way and it it fails, we invoke and await `onFailure` before returning the `TFailure` as before.
+We inspect the Result of `nextJob` in the same way and if it fails, we invoke and await `onFailure` before returning the `TFailure` as before.

 Here is the overload of the extension method `Then` with `onFailure`:
 ```csharp